-- The centre published rules on acceptable dress, behaviour and candidates' use of mobile 'phones and other electronic devices and watches apply at all times - Candidates' personal belongings remain their own responsibility and the centre accepts no liability for their loss or damage. - Disruptive candidates are dealt with in accordance with JCQ guidelines.
-The SLT will send a letter home to any student who is disruptive in external exams or mock exams. - Candidates may leave the exam room for a genuine purpose requiring an immediate return to the exam room, in which case a member of the exam staff must accompany them at all times. - The Exams Officer will attempt to contact any candidate who is not present at the start of an exam and deal with them in accordance with JCQ guidelines.
+- The centre published rules on acceptable dress, behaviour and candidates' use of mobile 'phones and other smart devices including watches and glasses apply at all times. - Candidates' personal belongings remain their own responsibility and the centre accepts no liability for their loss or damage. - Disruptive candidates are dealt with in accordance with JCQ guidelines.
+The SLT will send a letter home to any student who is disruptive in external exams or mockexams. - Candidates may leave the exam room for a genuine purpose requiring an immediate return to the exam room, in which case a member of the exam staff must accompany them at all times. - The Exams Officer will attempt to contact any candidate who is not present at the start of an exam and deal with them in accordance with JCQ guidelines.